 The Hosmer House Now

 Celebrating 40 years of stewardship, the Society maintains the Hosmer House Museum, sharing the history of the house and of the people of Acton.
 The interior of the house can be seen on "Museum is Open" days and during special events.
-Check our Events and Exhibits page for more information.
+Check our home page and our Events and Exhibits page for more information.